 An introduction to the theory and practice of organic and bio-intensive gardening and sustainable food production.
 Students will learn about the seasonal cycle of gardening and how to plan and lay out a new garden and raise and harvest their own fruits and vegetables.
 The course will also touch upon sustainable orchard and vineyard practices.
 Students will be able to apply what they learn through field demonstrations and hands-on experience at a small organic farm.
-They will have an opportunity harvest seasonal fruits.
+They will have an opportunity to harvest seasonal fruits.
 Field trips will introduce students to sustainable animal husbandry practices at local farms.
-Cross-listed with ENG 270.
-Satisfies the literature requirement of the General Studies program.
 Offered summer.